|

 There are Five Keys to Discipleship.
 ONE: Discipleship requires a math equation.
 Discipleship Growth = Relationship over Time.
 You must spend time together with a person or family you are discipling.
 The relationship must weather the seasons of life, both the triumphs and the terrible trials.
 Jesus modeled this in His ministry to His disciples!
 TWO: Discipleship must be constructed on a platform of consistent Biblical teaching, with an emphasis on the Holy Spirit teaching the believer.
 A combination of topical studies and verse-by-verse discussions will give the disciple a foundation of doctrine and the ability to study the Bible for himself.
 As quickly as possible, the disciple must begin to think Biblically and make decisions Biblically.
 Jesus commissioned us to teach His disciples to obey His commands.
 This doesn't mean to "obey our commands" or become our acolytes.
 A disciple must learn God's character and practice applying God's principles to each area of his life, including parenting, marriage, at the job, and as a vibrant member of the church fellowship.
 This will not happen by accident.
 Biblical literacy and Biblical worldview MUST be taught specifically and strategically.
 THREE: Vulnerability and authenticity are the glue of discipleship.
 The disciple must be able to see the sanctifying power of the Holy Spirit in your life, so that he can have a realistic expectation for himself.
 If you are not willing to admit sin, repent, and ask for forgiveness, you are not modeling an authentic process of sanctification.
 The disciple should see you organically live out the Biblical worldview that you're teaching, which leads me to the fourth key.
 FOUR: Gradual release of the disciple.
 (Gradual release is a process of: I do, We do together, You do).
 At first, you are modeling and teaching the disciple the basics of the Bible and the Jesus lifestyle.
 You spend lots of time together modeling and coaching through life's ups and downs.
 All the while, you are thinking about how to release the person into more independence in quiet time, discerning the will of God, and living a holy, Biblical life.
 The objective is for the disciple to be mature and empowered to critically think and to independently make godly decisions.
 This key is connected to the last key, which is to let go of your control.
 FIVE: Trust the Holy Spirit and the foundation of Biblical literacy that you've carefully built.
 Let the disciple learn how to be independent and capable.
 Manipulation and control of a disciple stunts his growth, causing the disciple to stagnate.
 He can't grow past your personal limitations, nor can he discover maturity in his unique giftings and calling.
 Manipulation and control feeds your own sense of security, but poisons his ability to personally own the great commission and go forth to make disciples.
 Your manipulation and control are the opposite of grace and contradict what you've been teaching: Learn the word, walk in the Spirit, and live out a Biblical worldview.
 When discipling, do the first four keys well, and the trust God for the outcomes.
 Remember, you are not building your multi-level marketing ministry.
 You are serving to build Christ's kingdom.
 To summarize, discipleship is a multi-generational gift that you give a person and his family.
 Together, you live life and model Christ's wisdom applied through joys and sorrows.
 Systematically, you train the disciple to know and interpret God's word.
 Through this process, you gradually release the believer into an authentic life of walking with the Holy Spirit.
 Grace and truth are the gifts that you give to him and his children.
 Is this easy?
 No!
 It takes humility, love, and strategy.
 It takes commitment to living godly lives in community together.
 God's intention is for your to build His Son's kingdom.
 To live out this purpose, we must have the heart of Peter, the aptitude of Paul, and the attitude of John the Baptist...
 Jesus "must become greater, and I must become less."
 (John 3:30) With the effects of Covid-19 sweeping the planet, hitting developing nations deeply, what is the greatest gift that we can give people?
 Of course, we should take to heart and act on John's observation, "If someone has enough money to live well and sees a brother or sister in need but shows no compassion—how can God’s love be in that person?"
 During times of pandemic and economic loss, we need to slow down and listen to people's stories and hear their needs.
 Yet, although food is a critical gift, it is not the greatest gift.
 Jesus recruited all of us to give the greatest gift: Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 (Matthew 28:19-20)

 4. Support and encourage the frontliners.
 The last way is important.
 Branch out and help people that you wouldn't normally help.
 For example, contact a medical missionary or a frontliner and support them.
-If you're looking for medical missionaries to support, please click on and donate to Doc Francis and Leah Daytec.
 Do you know some frontliners?
 Have pizza delivered to the local police station.
 Or, when you are out to buy groceries, drop off ice cream at the local checkpoint.
 I've read on Facebook about Christians going to ask if they can pray at the police station.
 Frontliners need and want your prayers.
 They also need encouraging smiles, and maybe even a couple boxes of pizza.
 Trust is an important part of mission work and discipleship.
 Trust is the antidote to the viruses of control and fear, along with many other pitfalls for pastoring in the Lord's pasture.
 For the missionary, trust is key.